checkout/checkout-magento2-plugin/README.md

 For more information on the Magento 2 module installation process, please have a look at the [Magento 2 official documentation](http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-subcommands-enable.html "Magento 2 official documentation")

 ## Configuration
-Once the Checkout.com extension for Magento 2 installed, go to **Stores > Configuration > Sales > Payment Methods > Checkout.com** to see the configuration an customization options available.
+Once the Checkout.com extension for Magento 2 installed, go to **Stores > Configuration > Sales > Payment Methods > Checkout.com** to see the configuration and customization options available.
 Here is a short selection of some useful parameters available:

 | Option               | Values               | Description  |
 | :------------------- | :------------------- | :-------------|